net-cat/tandy_1000_ps2_keyboard/README.md

 * Logo/Menu Keys
 * Meta/Super Keys

+Any PS/2 inputs recieved while the BUSY line from the Tandy is LOW will be ignored.
+Scancodes will not be transmitted to the Tandy, but any codes already in the queue will be transmitted as soon as the BUSY line is HIGH again.

 ## TODO:

 In no particular order:

 * Finish implementing Print, Hold and Break keys.
 * PS2KeyAdvanced supports other languages.
 Make that easier to configure.
-* Implement BUSY signal from Tandy.
-(The Arduino will fill the Tandy's buffer up but it will keep trying to send scancodes, which the Tandy ignores.)
 * Implement RESET signal from Tandy.
 (Honestly, I'm probably not going to do this, but I'll accept pull requests if someone else does it.)
-* PS/2 Typematic Repeat is a lot faster than what the Tandy can handle.
-* Figure out why the Num/Caps/Scroll Lock keys cause the Arduino to lock up.
+* Figure out why the Num/Caps Lock keys cause the Arduino to lock up.
+* Take pictures of how to wire up the BUSY line.